eden-brekke/reading-notes/code-301/class-12.md

 * What does a 500 error status code mean?
 * What is the difference between a status 200 and a status 201?

-## Assignment Instructions
-Read for understanding the assigned resources for this class and watch any assigned videos.
-Also skim and bookmark the additional resources provided.
-Prepare an entry for your Readings Notes Repository that answers each and every question presented above.

-Make a section in your notes titled ## Things I want to know more about, and anytime a question arises in your mind, or something catches your curiosity, write it down under this heading.

 ## Things I want to know more about